ldn-softdev/stackoverflow-json/lib/Convert objects to arrays of key-value pairs.md

 ### A:
 [`jtc`](https://github.com/ldn-softdev/jtc)
-does not have a predefined template of function to auto-map objects to arrays with well-known keys, so such mapping has to be provided by user via a template:
+does not have a predefined template or a function to auto-map objects to arrays with well-known keys, so such mapping has to be provided by user via a template:
 ```bash
 bash $ <test.json jtc -w'<httpReq|params|userAgent|userKeyDetails>L:' -i'{"":[]}' /\